-In our context there is a rapid rise in the number of patients coming on dialysis treatment.
-100 Dialysis sessions, from 07.00 hours to 23.30 hours, are being carried out daily in order to accommodate all patients.
-Some patients were not happy to attend late sessions and the same applied to our team members who were feeling tired.
-Feedback was given to the Dialysis Coordinator at Ministry level and in return a meeting was held involving all the stakeholders concerned, that is, the Regional Health Director, the Medical Superintendent, the Regional Nursing Administrator, the Dialysis Coordinator and the Nurse in Charge.
-Following this meeting, 2 additional machines have been put at the service of our patients.
-Moreover, it has been decided that 5 additional machines will be supplied in the months to come and the owner of the building had been asked to bring about renovation changes in the Unit.
-Patients and staffs have been reassured that late sessions will last only for a few months.
+In our context there has been rapid rise in the number of patients coming on dialysis treatment.
+More than 100 Dialysis sessions, from 07.00 hours to 23.30 hours, are being carried out daily in order to accommodate all patients.
+Many patients were not happy to attend late sessions and the same applied to our team members who were feeling tired.
+Feedback was given to the Dialysis Coordinator, through the Regional Health Director and in return a meeting was held involving all the major stakeholders concerned, that is, the Regional Health Director, the Medical Superintendent, the Nephrologist, the Regional Nursing Administrator, the Dialysis Coordinator and the Nurse in Charge.
+5 additional new machines were supplied in the month of April following which the 4th shift is still on but with fewer patients.

-Moreover, all the stakeholders involved ensure that all the Dialysis machines are on Maintenance Contract and if it happens that any machines have got technical problems, the contractors are contacted so that the machines are repaired within 24hrs as Dialysis is a life- saving treatment.
+Moreover, all the stakeholders involved ensured that all the existing Dialysis machines are on Maintenance Contract and if it happens that any machines have got technical problems, the contractors should be contacted without delay so that the machines are repaired within 24hrs as Dialysis is a life-saving treatment.